durgaprsd04/privoxyconfig/README.md

 privoxyconfig
 =============
-This is a simple program to send urls to a main server program running on another machine.
-On reception of a valid url the program running on the server will notify the the admin that such a url is recieved and will add this to the user.action of the privoxy file allowing admin to add the url.
+This is a program to send urls to a main server program running on another machine.
+On reception of a valid url from the client the program running on the server will notify the the admin that such a url is recieved and will add this to the user.action of the privoxy configuration file according to the option provided by the administrator.